gwbres/adi-ad9546/README.md

 ## API

 * Each application comes with an `-h` help menu.
-Refer to help menu for specific information
+Refer to help menu for specific information.
+* Flags order does not matter
+* `flag` is mandatory
+* `--flag` describe an optionnal flag, action will not be performed if not passed

 ## AD9545,46